Ethics of Big Data

 contexts, including learning analytics, researcher data practices, and

-This year's symposium had endorsement by the Northwestern Mutual Data Science Institute and was to be help January 28, 2019 at the new Cream City Labs, home to the institute
+This year's symposium had endorsement by the Northwestern Mutual Data Science Institute and will be held on May 1, 2019 at the new Cream City Labs, home to the institute

 Presenters for the event: